-Here you'll find information to assist the recruitment of Psychiatrists in Wales.
-This includes templates and documentation to support the development and approval of posts, as well as the process for undertaking appointing panels.
+Here you'll find information to assist the recruitment of psychiatrists in Wales, including templates and documentation to support the development and approval of posts, as well as the process for undertaking appointing panels.

 Approval process and template job descriptions

-There is an agreed process for reviewing and approving consultant and specialty doctor job descriptions in Wales.
-We also provide an 'exemplar' consultant job description (JD) for use by Health Boards developing their own JDs for approval.
+There is an agreed process for reviewing and approving consultant and specialty doctor job descriptions (JDs).

 These documents are essential reading for all Regional Advisors, Regional Specialty Representatives and deputies: